Revision of ISO 9001

 Publications and transitional arrangements

-The International Accreditation Forum (IAF) will publish binding guidelines for the conversion of existing certificates to the revised standard.
-The exact date is not yet known.
+Global ACI (formerly International Accreditation Forum (IAF)) will publish binding guidelines for the conversion of existing certificates to the revised standard.
 SQS will inform its customers as soon as the relevant information is available.
-The transition period is usually up to three years; however, it can be shortened in the case of minor changes - as in this case.
+The transition period is usually three years.

 |